codemonkeysio/code-monkeys-blog/docs/_posts/vuepress-tutorials/vuepress-tutorial-6.md

 - <span class="external-link-wrap">[TinyPNG](https://tinypng.com/)</span>
 - <span class="external-link-wrap">[Image Compressor](https://imagecompressor.com/)</span>

-After adding the logo to the site, we can reference the logo in our homepage by adding <code class="inline-code-block">heroImage: /images/code-monkeys-logos/full.png</code> to the frontmatter.
+After adding the logo to the site, we can reference the logo in our homepage by adding <code class="inline-code-block">heroImage: /images/code-monkeys-logos/code-monkeys-full-logo.png</code> to the frontmatter.

-Notice you don't need to include <code class="inline-code-block">.vuepress/public</code> in the path to the logo because whenever you reference assets stored in the <code class="inline-code-block">public</code> directory, it's added automatically.
+Notice you don't need to include <code class="inline-code-block">.vuepress/public</code> in the path to the logo because whenever you reference assets stored in the <code class="inline-code-block">public</code> directory it's added automatically.

 The <code class="inline-code-block">README.md</code> file now looks like this: